 I instantly felt this back in November 2011 when Ubisoft released one of the most unexpected surprises in my gaming history: Rayman Origins.

-I had watched a fair share of videos regarding Rayman Origins leading up to its launch because platformers is one of my favorite genres in gaming and I was quite fond of Rayman 2: The Great Escape from the Nintendo 64 era.
+I had watched a fair share of videos regarding Rayman Origins leading up to its launch because platformers are one of my favorite genres in gaming, and I was quite fond of Rayman 2: The Great Escape from the Nintendo 64 era.
 When I received my Gamefly envelope with Origins enclosed, my only expectations were for it to be a game I would enjoy over the weekend.
 But when the opening cutscene shows Rayman and pals sleeping on one of the Snoring Tree’s limbs and I was able to witness its unrivaled art style on my PlayStation 3 in high definition, I instantly fell in love with the game before I had even made my first leap with the X button.

 My feelings were confirmed the more I played Origins.
-The platforming is fine-tuned to perfection in terms of level design and controls, the visuals are a marvel in every conceivable way on an HD screen, it’s a blast to play with friends, the soundtrack defines delight and it’s packed full wacky humor.
+The platforming is fine-tuned to perfection in terms of level design and controls, the visuals are a marvel in every conceivable way on an HD screen, it’s a blast to play with friends, the soundtrack defines delight and it’s packed full with wacky humor.

 With all things said, you can only imagine my excitement when the first trailer for Rayman Legends was accidentally leaked in late April 2012.